Samwise-B/password_manager/README.md

 # Full Stack Password Manager

-This project was a custom built password manager that can store and retrieve passwords securely using a zero knowledge proof [1].
-The application uses a React frontend, NodeJS (Express) backend, a PostgreSQL database and a docker stack for the respective containers' management.
-All the encryption was designed using JavaScript's built-in WebCrypto API.
-The API follows a RESTful CRUD framework and the entire stack is built in TypeScript.
-The server was deployed on a VPS.

-To build and run the application use the command `docker-compose up`.
-NOTE: you must create an .env file in the root of the directory along with an nginx.conf file to act as a reverse proxy for the react-app and backend API.
-For further details, please contact me.

-# Full Stack Password Manager

 This project is a custom-built, full-stack password manager application that securely stores and retrieves passwords using a [zero-knowledge proof](https://en.wikipedia.org/wiki/Zero-knowledge_proof).
 The stack is built with TypeScript and comprises a React frontend, Node.js (Express) backend, and PostgreSQL database, managed in a Dockerized environment.

 All encryption is implemented using JavaScript’s built-in WebCrypto API, ensuring high security and compliance with zero-knowledge protocols.